Gokulraj0906/GQNN/README.md

 ## Installation

 ### Prerequisites
-- Python 3.7 or higher
+- Python 3.7 to 3.12 higher or lower version is not supported
 - Ensure pip is updated: `pip install --upgrade pip`

 ### Installing GQNN